7 most common causes

 Other possible causes

-There are other conditions that may also cause pain below the ribs, but it is usually not one of the main symptoms:
+There are other conditions that may also cause pain in the mid-upper abdomen, but it is usually not one of the main symptoms:

 - Heart attack (pain is usually in the chest but may be in upper abdomen)